Harrogate: Railway

 The former railway lines to and Wetherby were dismantled in the 1960s.

 Former line to Ripon

-The Ripon line was closed to passengers on 6 March 1967 and to freight on 5 September 1969 as part of the wider Beeching Axe, despite a vigorous campaign by local campaigners, including the city's MP.
+The Ripon line was closed to passengers on 6 March 1967 and to freight on 5 September 1969 as part of the wider Beeching Axe, despite a vigorous campaign by local campaigners, including the town's MP.

 Today, much of the route of the line through the city is now a relief road; however, the former station still stands and it is now surrounded by a new housing development.
 The issue remains a significant one in local politics and there are movements to restore the line.
 Reports suggest the reopening of a line between and Harrogate would be economically viable, costing £40 million and could initially attract 1,200 passengers a day, rising to 2,700.
 Campaigners renewed their calls on MPs to restore the railway link in 2015.

 Buses

 Bus services are operated predominantly by The Harrogate Bus Company and Connexions Buses.
 Key routes include: